Updated: October 3, 2018

 Being an independent contractor can have a major impact on your tax bill.
 It can also have an impact on what deductions you can take to lower your tax liability.

-While there are some legal challenges on whether Uber drivers should be employees, they will continue to be classified as independent contractors for the foreseeable future.
+While there are some new legal challenges on whether Uber drivers should be employees, they will continue to be classified as independent contractors for the foreseeable future.

-Uber drivers are described as self-employed “partners” and fall under 1099 tax rules.
+Uber drivers are described as self-employed individual "partners" and fall under 1099 tax rules.
 For driver services, this falls under 1099-K rules and any other payouts would land under the 1099-MISC rules.
 These other payouts could include referral fees, bonuses and more.
 You can procure your needed Uber driver tax information by logging into your Uber partner portal.

 Uber classifies its drivers as independent contractors.
 An independent contractor is a non-employee who is running their own business.
 Uber doesn't provide you with any employee benefits like health insurance or vacation.
 It also doesn't withhold any taxes from your compensation.

 Every year, Uber will file IRS Form 1099-MISC and/or 1099-K with the IRS and your state tax agency reporting how much it paid you.
 This applies if you were paid over $600 during the year.